 In the rapidly changing business world, employee's up-to-date knowledge and continuous learning capability are enormously important for organizations to develop and even to survive.
 Therefore, organizations provide employees with various training programs for the purpose of leveraging their competence [1].
 According to the latest statistics of 2018, U.S. companies have invested 160 billion dollars in staff training and education, while the cost reached 356 billion dollars world-wide.
 However, these investments have not yielded desired returns.
-It is not only because organizational training programs.
+It is not only because organizational training proves to be costly.
+Organizations are facing increasing pressure to lower the costs of training programs.
 Also, the effect of training remains doubtful.
 When employees are not internally motivated, many of them would retake the old ways of doing things once the training ended.